How to fix a sexless marriage by removing bad habits

 • "If we get naked and soap each other and laugh in the shower, it counts as 'real sex.'"

-Like the young woman who had to learn to skate again after breaking her pelvis, or trumpet player Chet Baker, when his teeth were knocked out, starting up sexuality in a sexless marriage is going to take effort.
-But it's a collaboration of the best kind.
+Starting up sexuality in a sexless marriage is going to take effort.
+But it’s a collaboration of the best kind.

 No matter how you argue it, nothing says "lovers" like being sexually aroused together.
 What you do after that, given the lack of sexual police, is nobody's business but your own.

-And if all else fails when you aim too high, high five each other and say "Good try!" and try again in a few days.
-A positive attitude is everything in this endeavor.
+And if all else fails when you aim too high, high-five each other and say “Good try!”

 And if none of this works, call us.
 You can see a friendly sex therapist over a weekend and get things back on track.